XJINE/InfoBoxPlugin_KARAS/README.md

 # Infobox_KARASPlugin

-This is pulugin for KARAS-php ver.
+This is pulgin for KARAS-php ver.
 You can make infobox like following image.

 ![sample](./sample.png)